Goto main content

 Map of Humanity & Inclusion's interventions in DRC

-Multi-sectoral humanitarian needs persist, particularly in the areas of health and nutrition, including the treatment and prevention of acute malnutrition (an estimated 3.6 million people are suffering from acute malnutrition in 2023), access to water and hygiene, food security and protection.
-In addition, since 2018, a series of epidemics (Ebola, measles, cholera, Covid-19 and monkey pox) have broken out and are spreading in several of the country's provinces, further weakening an already fragile population and health system.
+Multi-sectoral humanitarian needs persist, particularly in health (an estimated 3.6 million people are suffering from acute malnutrition in 2023), access to water and hygiene, food security and protection.
+Since 2018, there have also been repeated outbreaks of Ebola, measles, cholera, Covid-19 and monkeypox (mpox) in several provinces, undermining an already weakened population and health system.

-There are still no signs of the significant improvements in the socio-economic situation long hoped for by DRC’s population, despite the obvious presence of wealth and therefore financial resources.
+There are still no signs of the significant improvements in the socio-economic situation long hoped for by DRC’s population, despite the obvious presence of resources.
 Progress is visible in terms of life expectancy, school enrolment and gross national income per capita.
 However, this discreet progress in socio-economic indicators does not reflect the reality of much of this vast country, and inequalities remain a major cause for concern in most places.
-The health crisis caused by Covid-19 has had a major effect on the country's socio-economic indicators.
-Global inflation since 2022 has also had repercussions on the Congolese economy, with an inflation rate of 13.1% in 2022 and 20% since the start of 2023.

 Programmed opened in: 1995